 Located on the Pine Barrens’ edge, this park is made up of swamps, lowlands, and hardwood forests replete with oaks and has some of the best fall foliage in NJ.
 Take along your binoculars to spot the federally protected barred owl in this diverse terrain it calls home.

 701 Almond Road, Pittsgrove Township, NJ 08318

 Wharton State Forest

 An overnight stay is a must if you want to see as many fall colors as possible since this site is the largest single tract of land in the entire New Jersey state park system and has many campsites (you can reserve ahead).
 The park also includes the historic Batsto Village, where you can see live blacksmith demonstrations and take a tour of the Atsion Mansion, a true peek into what it was like to live in 1826, with no plumbing or electricity.

 Cape May Point State Park

-Cape May Point is a well known major migratory route for birds, so you can spot many species while exploring this World War II military base and checking out the trees in all their glory.
+Cape May Point is a well-known major migratory route for birds, so you can spot many species while exploring this World War II military base and checking out the trees in all their glory.
 If you time your visit right, you might even get to witness the Raptor Banding Project at work and see hawks at a close distance before they’re released back to the wild.

 303 County Highway 629, Cape May, NJ 08204